CasparKielwein/Aaargh/Skills.md

 ### Comment
 Nine Skills seems like a manageable number, which still covers the typical situations of a dungeon crawler.
-Since Backgrounds give one or two proficiencies and classes give three, a group of four heroes should be able to cover all skills.
+Since Backgrounds give one or two proficiencies, Ancestries give one and classes give two, a group of four heroes should be able to cover all skills.
-The Lore skills (Arcane, Religion, Nature) should allow nearly every character to be able to be the expert on a given eneemy type once in a while.
+The Lore skills (Arcane, Religion, Nature) should allow nearly every character to be able to be the expert on a given enemy type once in a while.
 Specialized knowledge is covered by tool/trade proficiencies.
 In particular medicine is covered by proficiency in healers kit.